Salar-codeing/Voldemort/README.md

 the code by defualt is 69420 but you can change it in the "decrypt.py" file by chaning the "code" variable

 ## IMPORTANT
 Do not change the name of the files or change the code.
-If you do none of the programs will work.
+If you do none of the scripts will work.

 ## DISCLAIMER
 This is for educations purposes only.
 Do not use this to hack anyone.